Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs

 \subsection{Overview}

-Open-world semantic segmentation is a task that aims to learn a model having zero-shot segmentation capability for arbitrary visual concepts, not restricted to pre-defined ones.
-Our main goal is to develop an open-world segmentation algorithm using image-text paired data only.
-This objective is hard to achieve particularly because there is no explicit supervision (\ie, pixel-level dense annotations) for the segmentation of the text-described region.
-Therefore, for a random image and text pair $( \mathbf{x}^V, \mathbf{x}^T )$, existing methods typically learn models parametrized by $\theta$ to maximize the mutual information between paired images and texts~\cite{oord2018infonce,radford2021clip} as follows:
+Open-world semantic segmentation is a task that aims to learn a model capable of zero-shot segmentation for arbitrary visual concepts, not restricted to pre-defined ones.
+Our main goal is to develop an open-world segmentation algorithm using only image-text pairs.
+However, achieving this objective is challenging because there is no explicit supervision (\ie, pixel-level dense annotations) for text-described region segmentation.
+Existing methods learn models parametrized by $\theta$ to maximize the mutual information between paired images and texts~\cite{oord2018infonce,radford2021clip} as follows:

-This objective encourages the model to learn the alignment between texts and images, however, at inference time, the learned model requires generating segmentation masks for texts of arbitrary visual concepts by computing region-text alignments.
-Such alignment-level discrepancy between training and inference time may lead the model to a sub-optimal solution as shown in \cref{fig:concept-comp}.
-With this in consideration, to bridge the gap between the objective of conventional contrastive learning and the requirement in the segmentation process, we propose \fullname (\method) which incorporates a text grounding process to directly align text and regions of interest; for the text grounding, we introduce a grounder that is in charge of generating segmentation masks for the given texts.
-In a nutshell, \method learns a model to maximize mutual information between texts and text-grounded regions as follows:
+where $( \mathbf{x}^V, \mathbf{x}^T )$ is a random image and text pair.
+This objective encourages the model to learn the alignment between images and texts, however, at test time, the learned model generates segmentation masks for arbitrary concepts by computing region-text alignments.
+Such alignment-level discrepancy between train and test time can lead the model to a sub-optimal solution as shown in \cref{fig:concept-comp}.
+With this in consideration, to bridge the gap between the objective of conventional contrastive learning (CL) and the requirement of the zero-shot segmentation, we propose \fullname (\method) which incorporates a text grounding process within CL to enable learning region-text alignment directly.
+As a text grounding module, we introduce a grounder to generate segmentation masks for the given texts.
+In a nutshell, \method learns a model to maximize mutual information between text-grounded regions and texts as follows:

-where $\mathbf m$ is a text-grounded mask of random variable indicating the regions described by a given text.
-Compared to contrastive learning that implicitly learns a grounding capability, \method has a clear advantage of explicitly learning the grounding capability from the end-to-end trainable grounder.
+where $\mathbf m$ is a text-grounded mask of random variable indicating the text-described region.
+Compared to contrastive learning that implicitly learns a grounding capability, \method has a clear advantage of explicitly learning the grounding capability through the end-to-end trainable grounder.

 In the rest of this section, we first explain the text-grounded mask generation procedure by the grounder.
 Then, we describe how we define losses using the generated mask to train our open-world grounder with text-grounded contrastive learning.
-Finally, we explain how our model performs zero-shot inference for arbitrary concepts.
+Lastly, we explain how our model performs zero-shot inference for arbitrary concepts.